UXSoc/uxsoc-apps-cms/src/pages/index.md

       unbreakable in advocating User Experience.
     positions:
       - description: >-
-          He or she is the leader of all the vice presidents.
-He or she should be deeply concerned with each of their growth and as much as possible schedule individual consultations, hold honest conversations, and find the root of the matter whenever they do not perform well as well as address all internal conflicts within the executive board.
-He or she ensures that UXSoc continues to grow in the quality of initiatives and prepares the organization for continuous growth across different chapters alongside the president and directly reports to LIONS as part of the legislative committee.
+          He or she is the **leader of all the vice presidents**.
+He or she should be **deeply concerned with each of their growth and as much as possible schedule individual consultations, hold honest conversations, and find the root of the matter** whenever they do not perform well as well as address all internal conflicts within the executive board.
+He or she ensures that UXSoc continues to **grow in the quality of initiatives and prepares the organization for continuous growth across different chapters** alongside the president and directly reports to LIONS as part of the legislative committee.

-          Your strong sense of empathy for the organization’s people, standards of quality and growth, and can-do attitude takes the organization far more than it could be without you.
+          Your **strong sense of empathy for the organization’s people, standards of quality and growth, and can-do attitude** takes the organization far more than it could be without you.
         title: About the Role
     title: "\U0001F44B Executive Vice President"
   - cardSectionTitle: The Chief Organizer